 Where to get it: Get it here

 Why we love it: First off: that bottle is a beauty.
 Stick it on our booze shelf and we'll happily stare at it all day long.
 But it's whats on the inside that counts, and that dark, chocolatey liquid hits you with hints of dark roasted coffee, cocoa, liquorice, tonka beans and toffee.
 Hmm-mm.
-It'scrafted from pure sugar cane molasses, so yeh, maybe you'll pick up some rum vibes.
+Its crafted from pure sugar cane molasses, so yeh, maybe you'll pick up some rum vibes.
 But this ain't rum.
-It's it's own thing.
+It's it's own thing, baby.

-How to drink it: It's complex profile means it's good for seductive drinks, and when you're feelin' flirty, the Fluèrito is a peppy number.
+How to drink it: Its complex profile means it's good for seductive drinks, and when you're feelin' flirty, the Fluèrito is a peppy number that should get your heart racing.
 Shake together 60ml of FLUÈRE Spiced Cane Dark Roast with 30 ml lime juice & 20 ml sugar syrup and double strain into a coupe glass.
 Garnish with a lime peel.

 Where to buy it: They'll hook you up over here.

 Why we love it: Who'd have thought that notorious Made in Chelsea party boy Spencer Matthews would go and bring out a range of low-booze spirits?
 Not us.
-But after a few too many years of going a bit too hard on the liquor, the reality TV star decided to ditch heavy nights & create a "gin" with 30x LESS alcohol (which happens to be less booze than a freshly baked bread roll... whaaaat?!)
+But after a few too many years of going a bit too hard on the King's Road, the reality TV star decided to ditch heavy nights & create a "gin" with 30x LESS alcohol - which happens to be less booze than a freshly baked bread roll... whaaaat?!
 While it can't technically be called a gin (European law states that it must contain 37.5% alcohol) you could say this is gin's healthier, lighter cousin.

 How to drink it: Give it a go in the "Clean Club" and wet shake 50ml of CleanGin, 15ml of lemon juice, 15ml of honey syrup, 2.5ml orange blossom water and 4 raspberries over ice before fine straining and shaking again without ice.
 Pour into a tumbler and serve.